 Foliar feeding (liquid application to the foliage or leaf of the grass) is more effective and environmentally friendly in winter when the transfer of nutrients from soil to plant slows down.
-Throughout winter we recommend applying Baileys GT Green Plus liquid fertiliser every 4-8 weeks to maintain turf colour and health.
+Throughout winter we recommend applying Baileys TURFECT Green Plus liquid fertiliser every 4-8 weeks to maintain turf colour and health.
 This product also contains Humic Acid, which acts as a natural chelator, improving nutrient uptake, fertiliser efficiency and overall plant response.

 Why use a liquid fertiliser in Winter?